letehaha/warpcast-wallet-connection-issue/README.md

 4. Confirm signing transaction

 I added to the codebase simplified versions of our utils for sending transactions, to make it fair for our exact case

+**NOTE**: The error is reproducible with both our custom utilities and the most basic approach